-Aetna provides a wide array of dental plans for seniors that enable them to keep their choppers in good condition.
-And while prices can vary significantly between plans a few are quite affordable and provide good to very good basic dental coverage.
-They also offer several innovative insurance products including Aetna Medicaid for low-income seniors and discount plans for as little as $10 a month.
+Aetna provides a wide array of dental plans for seniors that enable them to keep their teeth in good condition.
+They also offer several innovative insurance products, including Aetna Medicaid for low-income seniors and discount plans for as little as $10 a month.

 What we like: Aetna’s Dental Maintenance Organization (DMO) has no yearly cap or deductibles.
-It will cost more but it may well be worth it.
-The company also offers what they call ‘The Aetna Vital Savings’ dental card that offers significant discounts on various dental services.
+It will cost more, but it may well be worth it.
+The company also offers ‘The Aetna Vital Savings’ dental card that provides significant discounts on

 5. Guardian Direct

-Guardian dental plans for seniors are some of the best you’ll find.
-On top of that they’re also some of the most affordable.
-They are known for their relatively streamlined paper trail, the massive size of their provider network and their fast turnaround time on claims.
-Preventive care is typically 100% covered while Class 2 services like fillings may be covered up to 90%.
+Guardian Dental is known for their relatively streamlined paper trail, the massive size of their provider network, and their fast turnaround time on claims.
+Preventive care is typically 100% covered, while Class 2 services like fillings are covered up to 90%.

-What we like: With a network of more than 100,000 dentists there’s one out there for you.
+What we like: With a network of more than 100,000 dentists, there’s one out there for you.
 Their online cost estimator is also a useful tool that lets you get a ballpark figure of what your preferred coverage will cost.
-And we have to mention that preventive care is 100% covered.

 6. Cigna Dental Plans

 Cigna Dental Plans are, for the most part, reasonably priced.
-In addition, you won’t pay a deductible on preventive treatments and only modest deductibles on restorative work.
-As a bit of icing on the cake there are no copays on basic services either.
-And finding a dentist is easy using their online portal.
+In addition, you won’t pay a deductible on some services, and finding a dentist is easy using their online portal.
 There, you can also view cumulative scores assigned to dentists by the patients who have used them.